6 steps to trade mark registration

 After all objections (if any) are overcome, your trade mark applications will be “accepted”.

 Accepted doesn’t mean registered, but you’re practically at the finish line.
-During the acceptance period (usually two to three months), third parties will have a chance to oppose the registration of your trade mark.
+During the acceptance period (two months in Australia), third parties will have a chance to oppose the registration of your trade mark.

-Having an accepted or registered trade mark in one country can assist in the examination and registration of your trade marks in other countries, including fast-tracking the whole process.
+Having an accepted or registered trade mark in one country can assist in the examination and registration of your trade marks in other countries.

 Step 6 – Trade marks are registered

 Congratulations!
-You’ve overcome any and all objections, no one has opposed your trade mark applications and now you have registered trade marks around the world protecting your brand.
+You have overcome any and all objections, no one has opposed your trade mark applications and now you have registered trade marks around the world protecting your brand.

-Monitor competitors and pounce if you detect any infringing activity
+Monitor competitors and take action if you detect infringing activity.